40 Interesting Gharial Facts That You May Not Know

 25. The eggs hatch sixty to eighty days after being laid.

 26. As in other crocodiles, gender of the offspring is controlled by temperature during incubation.
-Lower incubation temperatures cause the production of females and higher ones cause the production of males.
+Lower incubation temperatures favour the production of females and higher ones favour the production of males.
 Gender determination in the crocodile order is not completely understood.

 27. The mother stays close to the eggs as they incubate in order to protect them from predators.